dop1943/Recommender-System/README.md

 python 'requests' library to load it since PAP (Post Affiliate Pro) is using http requests.

 We have chosen to develop an hybrid recommender system since Boostiny doesn't have a large amount of data and also due to its robustness ("BannersHybrid.ipynb")<br/>
-  For the content based RS, we have chosen to mainly work with Cosinus Similarity and Euclidian Distances ("AffiliatesContentBased.ipynb","BannersContentBased.ipynb")<br/>
+  -For the content based RS, we have chosen to mainly work with Cosinus Similarity and Euclidian Distances ("AffiliatesContentBased.ipynb","BannersContentBased.ipynb")<br/>
-  For the collaborative one, we used deep learning approaches (Light FM,Word Embedding) ("CollaborativeRecommenderSystem.ipynb")<br/>
+  -For the collaborative one, we used deep learning approaches (Light FM,Word Embedding) ("CollaborativeRecommenderSystem.ipynb")<br/>

 The Recommender System was deployed with Flask on an AWS Server (Deployement.ipynb)